bgin/RF-EMT/README.md

 - **Modular Architecture:**
   Organized as a collection of standalone modules, each describing distinct modeled components.
 The library can serve as a computational backend or be integrated with a GUI frontend.
 - **Component Scope:**
-  The framework is structured around five main simulation domains:
+  The framework is structured around four main simulation domains:
-  1. Radar system modeling and simulation
+  1. RF Telecommunication system modeling and simulation
-  2. Radio altimeter modeling and simulation
+  2. Radar modeling and simulation
-  3. Propagation of laser and IR radiation through turbulent atmospheric channels
-  4. Optical signal processing (e.g., background noise extraction)
-  5. Electro-optical sensor modeling and simulation
+  3. Digital Signal Processing
+  4. Support libraries (e.g. an Atmosphere and Radiative Transfer)

 ## Implementation Overview

 - **SIMD Execution Paths:**